PetGoGod/PetGo/README.md

 Beware of the risks that you are taking if you accidentally send something to someone.

 If you ever want a friend to join a game using your account, make sure you have the PlaceId and JobId correctly entered, then right click an account, and click "Copy rbx-player link", DO NOT do this if someone asks you for it.

-# Download
-To install this, head over to the [Releases](https://github.com/ic3w0lf22/Roblox-Account-Manager/releases) section and download the rar file at the very top, once downloaded, extract the files into a folder on your desktop and run RBX Alt Manager.exe.

 If the application isn't starting or not working, make sure to install the [Latest .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework).
 Still having issues?
 Download and install [vcredist](https://aka.ms/vs/16/release/vc_redist.x86.exe)